perbaltzar/photoify/README.md

 ### BACKEND

 * Scrolling through all/friends post.
-* Sorting the posts.
 * Report
-* Have seen this post function
-* Search for themes. (#hashtag)
-* Error messages
-* Delete pictures from files system when deleted
-* Not able to follow yourself.
-* Look at saftey, logged in and owner of post

 ### FRONT END
 * Counting characters in biography and post description